 - Add the rice, carrot and peas and stir.

-- Stir the rice regularly, adding water from the other pot to keep the level of liquid the same.
+- Stir the rice regularly, adding boiling-hot water to keep the level of liquid the same.

-- Once the rice is cooked through (it has double its size and split), add the remaining shrimp and cook until the shrimp becomes bright pink.
+- Once the rice is cooked through (grains have doubled their size), add the remaining shrimp and cook until the shrimp becomes bright pink.

 - Taste and season with pepper and salt to taste.